Minw913/minw913.github.io/_pages/projects.md

     </div> -->
     <!-- 摘要部分 -->
     <div class="research-summary" style="flex-basis: 50%; max-height: 400px; overflow-y: auto; padding: 10px; margin-left: 20px;">
       <p>Optimizing electric vehicle charging station placement is key to implementing zero-emission policies in central London.
 Using <a href="https://openchargemap.org/site" target="_blank" style="color: #757575;">open charge map data</a>, the study framed the problem as a reinforcement learning task, where the agent learns to take optimal actions by adjusting its strategy based on feedback.
-This results in a deployment that balances coverage benefits and time costs within budget constraints, maximizing overall utility.
-The components of the RL problem are as follows:</p>
+This results in a deployment that balances coverage benefits and time costs within budget constraints, maximizing overall utility.</p>
+      <p><strong>Components of the RL problem</strong></p>
       <ul>
         <li><strong>State</strong>: The current spatial layout of charging stations and charger configuration.</li>
         <li><strong>Action</strong>: Adding new charging stations, increasing the capacity of existing stations, or relocating stations.</li>